 Every day thousands of ads are rejected by Google Ads for various reasons.
 In 2018 2.3 billion ads were taken down for violating Google Ads policy.

 Some of these companies were also among the over one million accounts that Google terminated over violations.

-I’ve received a number of calls or emails from clients who panic because they received a notice about an ad being disapproved and worry, I’ve put their account at risk.
+I’ve received calls or emails from clients in a panic because they received a notice about an ad being disapproved.
+They're concerned that I’ve put their account at risk.
 That they’ll be banned from Google.

 The first thing to do when receiving a notice is to not panic.

 The next step is to either rectify the problem by editing the ad or contacting Google if you think the disapproval was unjustified.